roadrunner-server/docs/queues/sqs.md

 ### Tags

 `tags` - Tags don't have any semantic meaning.
-Amazon SQS interprets tags as character.
+Amazon SQS interprets tags as character strings.
 Tags are only set if RoadRunner creates the queue.
 Existing queues are **not** modified.

 {% hint style="info" %}
 This functionality is rarely used and slows down queues.
 Please see